by Sarah O'Sullivan | CRO Situ Live

 Be sure to do your research ahead of time and understand how your product may fit into their venues.
 Explore the retailer’s product categories, as well as their existing products, to see how your product or service may compliment what they already stock.

-When writing your pitch, you should try to anticipate any inevitable questions that may arise, so you can prepare ahead of time.
-You should also make sure you are fully clued up on your product specifics.
+When writing your pitch, you should try to anticipate any inevitable questions that may arise.
+It also goes without saying but you must make sure you are fully clued up on your product specifics.

 It’s no secret that customers respond most to products which solve a problem, so a compelling pitch should acknowledge a pain point and offer a solution.
 You want to grab their attention from the beginning, explaining clearly why consumers need your product and backing this up with statistics.

-Crucially, you need to showcase your unique proposition.
+Ensure you take this opportunity to showcase what makes your proposition unique.
 Be sure to highlight all the features which make it stand out from the competition.

 Once you’ve set the scene for your product, now is the time to demonstrate it.
 Make sure you highlight any secondary features, as well as the primary function.
-If possible, provide product samples to the retailers.
+This is also a great time to provide product samples if possible.

 Your real value is in your story.
 Retailers are always looking to stock fresh, authentic brands which have a compelling story to tell.